hmrc/accessibility-statement-frontend/README.md

 Save the YAML file to the `conf/services` directory.

-The filename must be of the form <my-service>.yml.
+The filename must be of the form &lt;my-service&gt;.yml.
 The name of the file will become the URL of the accessibility statement e.g. `conf/services/discounted-icecreams.yml` will create an accessibility statement at `https://www.tax.service.gov.uk/accessibility-statement/discounted-icecreams`.

-Also note, the filename can contain only lower case letters, dashes or numbers.
-The filename extension must be `.yml`
+The filename can contain only lower case letters, dashes or numbers, and the filename extension must be `.yml`

-Before opening a PR, check the service renders successfully at http://localhost:12346/accessibility-statement/discounted-icecreams and run all the tests locally as described below.
+Before opening a pull request, check the service renders successfully at http://localhost:12346/accessibility-statement/discounted-icecreams and run the unit and integration tests locally as described below.

 ## Adding to your service

+Adding the accessibility statement to your service requires basic knowledge of the Play framework, the MDTP platform, and the ability and permission to build & deploy your service.

 ### Users of play-ui (version 8.12.0 or above) or play-frontend-hmrc (version 0.19.0 or above)

-If you are using [hmrc/play-ui](https://github.com/hmrc/play-ui#accessibility-statements) or [hmrc/play-frontend-hmrc](https://github.com/hmrc/play-frontend-hmrc#accessibility-statements), you can add the `accessibility-statement.service-path` key to your application.conf.
+If you are using [hmrc/play-ui](https://github.com/hmrc/play-ui#accessibility-statements) or [hmrc/play-frontend-hmrc](https://github.com/hmrc/play-frontend-hmrc#accessibility-statements), you can add the `accessibility-statement.service-path` key to your `conf/application.conf` file.
 This key is the path to your accessibility statement under https://www.tax.service.gov.uk/accessibility-statement.

 For example, if your accessibility statement is https://www.tax.service.gov.uk/accessibility-statement/discounted-icecreams,